Upside vs GasBuddy: Which Is Better in 2026?

 For most drivers in 2026, Upside delivers more measurable savings because it pays cash back you can withdraw.
 GasBuddy is the better tool if you live in a market with wildly different prices across nearby stations and you want a free price-finder.

 The smartest move is using both.
 Use GasBuddy to find a low-priced station, then check Upside for an offer at that same station.
 Stack the discount with the price advantage and you keep more cash.
+For a wider view of how cashback apps fit together across categories, see our roundup of rewards apps like Fetch, Ibotta, and Rakuten.

 How Upside Works